bytewhispersecurity/Bytewhisper-InsecureTrainingApp/README.md

 python attack.py -f prompts.json -a contextual -t 3 -o attack_log.json
 ```

-## Usage
-In your web browser navigate to `http://localhost:3000` once you have started the docker compose file.
 ### Prompt Injection
 A text box will present to test out prompts.
 You will be able to build remediations and test your efforts.